Meet the Team.

 Monica Munro

-Zoe is an Accredited Practising Dietitian who has a particular interest in working with individuals managing chronic conditions and those with complex or challenging relationships with food.
+Zoe is an Accredited Practising Dietitian who has an interest in working with individuals managing chronic conditions and those with complex or challenging relationships with food.

 Zoe takes a collaborative, non-judgemental approach, focusing on practical strategies that fit each person’s lifestyle, neurotype and energy levels.